rbontekoe/BAWJ/docs/src/blog.md

 ```

-### 03/20/2020 - Design Patterns and best Practices with Julia
+### 03/20/2020 - Design Patterns and Best Practices with Julia

 Recently I bought the book [Design Patterns and Best Practices with Julia](https://www.amazon.com/Hands-Design-Patterns-Julia-comprehensive/dp/183864881X).
 I can recommend the book.
 After reading the chapter `Modules, Packages, and Data Type Concepts`, I decided to set up an abstract data tree, because it can give you a quick overview of your application.
 The branches are the abstract data types and the leaves the concrete data types.
 I chose `Domain` as an abstract root type.